asaldele1/yt-dlp-YandexSTRMRuntime/README.md

-This repository contains a sample plugin package for [yt-dlp](https://github.com/yt-dlp/yt-dlp#readme).

-See [yt-dlp plugins](https://github.com/yt-dlp/yt-dlp#plugins) for more details.
+A [yt-dlp](https://github.com/yt-dlp/yt-dlp) extractor [plugin](https://github.com/yt-dlp/yt-dlp#plugins) to download videos from runtime.strm.yandex.ru.
+This service is used by Yandex Weather and some other Yandex services.

 ## Installation

-Requires yt-dlp `2023.01.02` or above.
+Requires yt-dlp `2023.01.01` or above.

 You can install this package with pip:
 ```
-python3 -m pip install -U https://github.com/yt-dlp/yt-dlp-sample-plugins/archive/master.zip
+python3 -m pip install git+https://github.com/asaldele1/yt-dlp-YandexSTRMRuntime.git@master
 ```

-See [installing yt-dlp plugins](https://github.com/yt-dlp/yt-dlp#installing-plugins) for the other methods this plugin package can be installed.
+See [yt-dlp installing plugins](https://github.com/yt-dlp/yt-dlp#installing-plugins) for the many other ways this plugin package can be installed.

-## Development

-See the [Plugin Development](https://github.com/yt-dlp/yt-dlp/wiki/Plugin-Development) section of the yt-dlp wiki.